nicoboyce/ds/_posts/2024-09-27-yes-i-hate-ai.md

 You can probably tell from the title of this post that I am not, at present, an AI advocate.
 Have you implemented some AI system recently?
 Apparently they are all the rage, but I don't see it at ground level.
 I certainly see them cause plenty of rage.

 I believe that AI is a red herring.
 We'll all be unpicking it from our tooling soon enough.
-Here's some reasons to stay away from building solutions on these AI products.
+Here's some reasons to stay away from building solutions on these AI products.<!--excerpt-end-->

 ## Don't lose rungs from your career ladder